bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 	=> ["a", "b", "c"]
 ```

-Very much like a river flowing downstream, the Array has knowledge of (a "reference to") each of it's String elements.
-On the contrary, the Strings don't have an awareness of (or "references back to") the Array container.
+Very much like a river flowing downstream, the array has knowledge of (a reference to) each of its String elements.
+On the contrary, the strings don't have an awareness of (or references back to) the array container.

 ```ruby
 	irb(main):004:0> ObjectSpace.dump(ary)